 With cancer, it is essential that patients receive an early diagnosis and are treated as soon as possible.
 Cancer can swiftly spread, meaning a delay could impact the treatments available to the patient.
 For instance, cancer that could have been treated surgically, if untreated may worsen and need chemotherapy or radiotherapy.
 As well as getting worse over time, cancer can also spread to other organs if it is left untreated.
 This could make it even more dangerous.
 Sadly, in some cases of delayed medical treatment of cancer, the patient dies a death that could have been avoided had they been treated at an earlier date.

 Has your cancer worsened because of a delay in treatment or a surgical delay?
 Then you may be able to claim compensation for the worsening of your medical condition.
 If you’ve lost a relative to cancer because of unnecessary medical treatment delays, you could be entitled to make a claim on their behalf.
 Call Accident Claims UK to find out more about how we can help with medical negligence claims for delays in treatment.

-To be eligible to claim medical negligence compensation, you must be able to prove the following:
+To be eligible to claim medical negligence compensation, you would need to be able to evidence the below:

 If you make a successful personal injury claim for compensation, you will be awarded a package of compensation which can be divided into two headings: general damages and special damages.

 General damages awards claimants for the pain, suffering and loss of amenity they have experienced as a result of their injuries.
 You can use our personal injury claims calculator to estimate how much compensation you could be awarded for your injuries.
 The calculator does not include special damages you could claim and only gives an estimate.
 The value of each case depends on the facts of that particular claim.

 |What Injury Did You Sustain?